sandipsahoo2k2/my/articles/practice_behavioral_interview_questions.md

 * Can you tell me something about yourself ?
 * What's your greatest weakness?
 * Can you describe a challenging situation you faced at work and how you handled it?
-* Tell me about a time you failed and what you learned from it.
+* Tell me about a time you failed and what you learned from it?
 * Can you provide an example of a time you had to adapt to a change at work?
 * Describe a project where you had to meet tight deadlines.
 How did you manage it?
 * How do you handle constructive criticism?